zdravkov/kendo-docs/getting-started/dataviz/map/authoring-maps.md

 ---
 title: Authoring Maps
-meta_title: Creating maps for the Map widget in Kendo UI DataViz
+meta_title: Authoring maps for the Map widget in Kendo UI DataViz
 meta_description: How to process and transform maps from external sources to use with the Map widget.
 slug: gs-dataviz-map-authoring-maps
 relatedDocs: gs-dataviz-map-layers